Slave Play: Act Two: "Process"

 Phillip says none of his partners are able to see him as black and he struggles with being mixed race.
 Gary realizes that the song he often hears, “Multi-Love”, was imagined due to "musical obsession disorder."
 Kaneisha says she felt in control during the fantasy play, but Jim took that away from her by using the safeword; Gary agrees but Phillip does not.
-It is revealed that Phillip and Alana met because her ex-husband had a cuckold fetish, and that when Phillip was with her under those pretenses, he felt sexually excited because he was viewed as black by her husband.
+It is revealed that Phillip and Alana met because her ex-husband had a cuckold fetish, and that when Phillip was with her under those pretenses, he felt sexually excited because he was viewed as black by her husband, thus affirming a sense of categorized sexual identity other than just “Phillip” after a lifetime of feeling like he didn’t belong as “black” or “white.”
 Alana insists it had nothing to do with race, and now that they are in a committed relationship Alana views him as a complex person.
 Alana breaks down.
 Gary confronts Dustin, asking why he always says he is not white.
 Gary questions why they are still together, and he and Dustin almost get into a fight before Patricia and Teá break it up.

 Jim starts to read something he wrote on his phone.
 He does not understand why Kaneisha looks at him with disgust, like he is "a virus," nor does he know what he is supposed to do.
 Kaneisha realizes that "virus" is the description she has been searching for, referencing the diseases introduced by Europeans which decimated the indigenous peoples of the Americas.
 She says she knows now that she cannot experience pleasure because she cannot forget her disgust with Jim's race.
 She confronts Patricia and Teá, saying they are wrong: the problem is within the white partners, not a disorder within the black partners.
 Kaneisha is overwhelmed as “Work” by Rihanna begins playing again.